-With its impressive water resistance rating of 50 ATM and a nicely executed cushion-shaped body, the new UTS Adventure GMT diving watch is the first timepiece from the German brand that can be used not only as a tool, but as an accessory, too (of course, only if you don’t mind its hefty weight and the deliberately oversized body, which is around 46 millimeters in width).
+With its impressive water resistance rating of 50 ATM and a nicely executed cushion-shaped body, the new UTS Adventure GMT diver is the first timepiece from the German brand that can be used not only as a tool but as an accessory, too (of course, only if you don’t mind its hefty weight and the deliberately oversized body, which is around 46 millimeters in width).

-Even if their watch is rated for “only” 1000 or 2000 meters, one can always be certain that there is always that substantial “margin of safety” that won’t let the its sapphire crystal crack if you dive beyond the limit.
+Even if their case is rated for “only” 1000 or 2000 meters, one can always be certain that there is always that substantial “margin of safety” that won’t let its sapphire crystal crack if you dive beyond the limit.

-The new UTS Adventure GMT diving watch is now closer to an armored Mercedes-Benz G-Class than to the Tiger tank.
+The Adventure GMT is now closer to an armored Mercedes-Benz G-Class than to the Tiger tank.

-The timekeeper is not only rated for depths of up to 500 meters (1650 feet,) but is also very elegant (for a diver) and looks like you can wear it not only with dry-suit or jeans, but also with more formal dress.
+The timekeeper is not only rated for depths of up to 500 meters (1650 feet,) but is also elegant (for a diver) and looks like you can wear it not only with a dry-suit or jeans but also with a more formal dress.

-Of course, being 15.5 mm in height and 46 mm in width, the watch will not be compatible with a normal long-sleeve shirt, but you can always order one with wider cuffs, right?
+Of course, being 15.5 mm in height and 46 mm in width, the Adventure GMT will not be compatible with a normal long-sleeve shirt, but you can always order one with wider cuffs, right?

-Its cushion-shaped case is made of surgical grade 1.4404 satin-finished stainless steel and features a very imposing round bezel.
-For some unknown reason the latter comes without the usual timer scale and is affixed with hex screws (as are the milled steel lugs 22 mm in width.)
+Its cushion-shaped case is made of surgical grade 1.4404 satin-finished stainless steel and features an imposing round bezel.
+For some unknown reason, the latter comes without the usual timer scale and is affixed with hex screws (as are the milled steel lugs 22 mm in width.)

-As usual, the watch features a very legible dial with its hour indexes painted in white Superluminova over a deep black galvanic dial with Sunray pattern.
+As usual, the dial is highly legible with its hour indexes painted in white Superluminova over a deep black galvanic dial with a Sunray pattern.

-Unfortunately, the GMT scale and arrow-shaped extra hour hand are painted with normal red paint that doesn’t draw too much attention when not needed, but is also completely invisible in darkness.
+Unfortunately, the GMT scale and arrow-shaped extra hour hand are painted with normal red paint that doesn’t draw too much attention when not needed but is also completely invisible in the darkness.

-The movement, that shows only very basic decoration, is perfectly visible through a transparent case back, which is covered with a rather thick sapphire crystal featuring anti-reflective coating on the inside.
+The movement, that shows only basic decor, is perfectly visible through a transparent case back, which is covered with a rather thick sapphire crystal featuring an anti-reflective coating on the inside.

 Although the MSRP for the UTS Adventure GMT Diver is set at $4500, you can now order a version on a black rubber strap at more affordable $3648.

-A stainless steel bracelet adds to the grand total hefty, but bearable $299.
+A stainless steel bracelet adds to the total hefty, but bearable $299.